 Fellow Since 1993

-This profile was prepared when Rezaul Karim Siddique was elected to the Ashoka Fellowship in 1993.
+This description of Rezaul Karim Siddique's work was prepared when Rezaul Karim Siddique was elected to the Ashoka Fellowship in 1993.

 Formerly an agricultural journalist on a television program, Rezaul Karim Siddique is now helping to introduce new hybrid cattle breeds to Bangladesh.
 Through livestock farming, Rezaul provides poor rural families with a means of supplementing income and a positive avenue of self-employment for youth.